English vocabulary – Autumn or Fall?

 🍂The word Autumn, like many English words, has come from other languages.
 Autumn came from Old French and Latin.
-According to the article:
+According to the article at Mental Floss dot com:

 “Autumn,” meanwhile, came to English via the Old French autompne, from the Latin autumnus.

-Americans call the period from September to November “fall” because in America, that’s when the leaves of deciduous trees turn yellow and then fall off.
+Americans (and Canadians) call the period from September to November “fall” because in North America, that’s when the leaves of many trees turn yellow, red, and orange and then fall off the tree.From Quora (slightly edited by me) https://www.quora.com/Whats-the-difference-between-fall-and-autumn-Is-there-any-difference-between-the-two-words

 Before Spring was called Spring, it was called Lent in Old English.
 Starting in the 14th century, that time of year was called “springing time”—a reference to plants “springing” from the ground.
 In the 15th century this got shortened to “spring-time,” and then further shortened in the 16th century to just “spring.”